skramm/cpphtmltags/README.md

 - to avoid some basic errors that can happen if you directly generate the html code with hardcoded strings,
 - to avoid generating invalid HTML 5 code.

 For example, if you generate tags by some direct string output, some errors may go unnoticed.
-Say you forget the 'p' in "script":<br>
+Say you forget the 'p' in "<script>":<br>
 `file << "<scrit>"`<br>
 Well then the error won't get noticed until you carefully check the generated code.